iholloma/crdh/_essays/v01-13-growing-strong.md

-The social network graph included herein is a part of an ongoing project to compare shared memberships between the different groups during the first half century of the early republic.[^3] The list currently consists of 7,745 names and 17 organizations.
+The social network graph included herein is a part of an ongoing project to compare shared memberships between the different groups during the first half century of the early republic.
+The list currently consists of 7,745 names and 17 organizations.
 Selection of these groups started by identifying the oldest learned societies in the republic and then adding many of the specialized institutions such as the East India Marine